manas-chaudhari/android-mvvm/README.md

 ## Creating a View Model
 A view model is a POJO formed by fields for storing data (for input/output) and event listeners.
 In MVVM, interaction between ViewModel and View happens via changes in data OR method calls.
-These interactions can be categorized based on direction of data flow:
+These interactions can be categorized based on direction & type of data flow:

 1. **Output Data (ViewModel -> View)** ViewModel changes its data, View listens for changes & updates itself
     Example: ViewModel is running a timer, and updating its `timeText` variable.
 View is listening for changes and updating itself whenever it gets a callback.